TiffanyVlaar/TiffanyVlaar.github.io/_posts/2021-06-02-Multirate.markdown

 <!---***Latent multiple time scales in deep learning *** <br>-->

-This paper is joint work with Ben Leimkuhler.
+This paper is joint work with Ben Leimkuhler. <br>
 [arXiv preprint:2106.10771](https://arxiv.org/abs/2106.10771)

 [Slides]({{TiffanyVlaar.github.io}}/slides/Multirate_Numdiff.pdf) for my talk at the "ODE and SDE methods in machine learning" symposium, NUMDIFF-16, 2021.